 - Once a buyer is found, they’ll either negotiate with the potential buyer over the purchase price OR the buyer will submit an offer upfront;

 - The buyer will be given a “due diligence” period so they can confirm all of the details of the company.
-If the buyer finds an issue, they can negotiate a new purchase price or back out of the deal;
+If the buyer finds an issue, they can negotiate a new purchase price or back out of the deal; and

 - Following the due diligence period, the parties will need to complete and then sign the stock purchase agreement.

-- Covers what company (name + address) the shares are from;
+- Covers what company (name + address) the shares are from.

-- The amount ($) of money the buyer is paying for each share;
+- The amount ($) of money the buyer is paying for each share.

-- The type (class/series) of shares
+- The type (class/series) of shares.

-Due Diligence – An important provision that states the last date and time in which the buyer can examine the company’s finances and operations.
+Due Diligence – An important provision that states the date and time by which the buyer can examine the company’s finances and operations.
 If the buyer finds something they don’t like prior to the end of the due diligence period, they can back out of the agreement without repercussion (or try and negotiate a lower price).